top of page

 Sunset on the Rocks

 Cinque Terre, Italy is a charming region on the coast of the Ligurian Sea.
-You definitely don’t want to miss out on these five seaside fishing villages and all the dolce vita they have to offer.
-If you need help finding an Airbnb or hotel in Cinque Terre, take a look at the best places to stay.
+You don’t want to miss out on these five seaside fishing villages and all the dolce vita they have to offer.
+If you need help finding an Airbnb or hotel for your stay, take a look at the best places to stay in Cinque Terre.

-If you’re a speedy explorer, we also have a more in depth guide to the Five Villages of Cinque Terre with more ideas and recommendations on how to spend your time here.
+Now you know how to spend 2 days in Cinque Terre, you'll be able to make the most of your time here.
+If you’re a speedy explorer, check out my in-depth guide to the five villages of Cinque Terre with more ideas and recommendations on how to spend your time here!

 Ciao, buon viaggio!